 Deciding whether to make a particular comment or post certain material online is a matter of careful judgement and common sense.
 It is not a simple formula.
 This policy sets out factors to consider when deciding if and what to post.
 Staff should act with caution and take into account the underlying principles of this policy.

 Using social media tools at work

-When accessing internal social media networks, you must do so in accordance with our ‘Conduct and Behaviour Policy’ and ‘Proper use of ICT Facilities Standard’, which are available on the Intranet.
-Among other things, these policies require you to use our ICT facilities in an acceptable manner that does not interfere with the performance of your work.
+When accessing internal social media networks, staff must use our ICT facilities in an acceptable manner.
+This should not interfere with the performance of their work.

-- you must be polite and respectful of the opinions of others at all times
+- be polite and respectful of the opinions of others at all times

-- you should be mindful that posts may be read by people from a variety of backgrounds who may not share your sense of humour
+- be mindful that others may not share the same sense of humour

-- you must not use the department's internet, intranet, mobile devices or other computer resources to provide comments to journalists, politicians or lobby groups other than in the course of your official duties
+- not use our ICT resources to provide comments to journalists, politicians or lobby groups other than in the course of official duties

-- you must not access or post or share any material that is fraudulent, threatening, bullying, embarrassing, of a sexual nature, profane (whether obfuscated by symbols or not), obscene, racist, sexist, defamatory or otherwise inappropriate or unlawful
+- not access or engage with any material that is inappropriate or unlawful.
+This may include posts that are fraudulent, threatening, bullying, embarrassing, of a sexual nature, obscene, racist, sexist, defamatory or profane, whether obscured by symbols or not

-- you should not use our ICT resources to conduct romantic relationships whether consensual or not
+- not use our ICT resources to post explicit or sexually suggestive messages

-- you must not infringe another person's intellectual property rights, including the department's intellectual property rights
+- not infringe another person's, or our, intellectual property rights